Code of Practice for handling complaints

 New complaints received from complainants previously deemed to be unreasonable and or vexatious will be treated on their merits.

-Complaints will be kept on file for no more than two years.
+Complaints will be kept on file for no more than five years.